MorpheusAIs/Morpheus/WhitePaper.md

 The Morpheus full node comes with a wallet or the user can connect their existing wallet.
 This enables the user to sign and send transactions recommended by their Smart Agent.

 ## Capital Proof & Reward:
 The definition of a Capital Provider is someone who has downloaded the full node and connected their wallet and locked at least 0.01 ETH in a yielding smart contract.
 This Capital Provider Smart Contract will provide 50% of the stETH yield produced to the Morpheus swap function.
-The swap buys the MOR tokens from an Automated Market Maker (AMM) then locks it into the AMM pool and the other 50% of the stETH yield gets locked into the AMM as a Liquitiy Provider.
+The swap buys the MOR tokens from an Automated Market Maker (AMM) then added it into the AMM pool and the other 50% of the stETH yield gets locked into the AMM as a Liquitiy Provider.
 This will provide liquidity to all those coders, community members and compute providers.

-This is a non reversible, one way contribution.
-All stETH yield provided to the Morpheus protocol and resulting MOR added into the AMM LP via the Capital Contribution mechanism can not be withdrawn.
+All stETH yield earned from your deposit is converted into protocol-owned liquidity (PoL).
+The yield remains as PoL indefinitely, but you can withdraw your stETH whenever.

 As a result, the Capital Provider will receive MOR tokens each day in pro-rata to their total stETH yield contributed.
 For example, if there are 100 Capital Providers who each contributed 1 stETH of yield on day 1 when the network launches, then each one gets 1% of the 3,456 MOR tokens each day = 34.56 MOR.